There are many options for Pilates after walking! These videos are specifically for you and all you need is ten minutes!

 Walking and running are great forms of exercise and some of the reasons why I love them include low cost, stress relief, and fun!
 The thing with running and walking is it is a forward motion so you’re using the same set of muscles over and over again.

-But our body moves in a variety of ways.
+Our body moves in a variety of ways.
 We can bend forward, extend back, side bend, and twist!

 After a long walk or run your legs might feel tired along with your feet and shoulders.
 Regardless of what your posture is like when walking or running, there are ways to loosen and move your body as a form of recovery.